-Statutory assessment includes, the EYFS Baseline assessment and the Foundation Stage Profile in Reception, Phonics Screening in Year 1, the Multiplication Check in Year 4 and SATs at the end of Key Stage 1 and 2 (Year 2 & 6).
+Statutory assessment includes, the EYFS Baseline assessment and the Foundation Stage Profile in Reception, Phonics Screening in Year 1, the Multiplication Check in Year 4 and SATs at the end of Key Stage 2 (Year 6).
 In addition to this, within the Early Years Foundation Stage, we use the 'Every Child A Talker' (ECAT) tracker to identify and track any delayed speech & language issues termly.

 Teachers meet with the senior leadership team to discuss pupil's progress and to ensure that early intervention is put in place where required.
-The SENCO reviews progress made by SEN children and ensures that appropriate additional support is provided.
+The SENCO works with the HT to review the progress made by SEN children and ensures that appropriate additional support is provided.